safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 ![](./Images/Img4.417.Ex3.FeatureTypeName.png)

-Ensure that the Table Handling is set to "Create if Needed".
+Ensure that the Table Handling is set to "Create If Needed".
 Click OK to close the dialog and then connect the new feature type to the output port of the Shapefile Reader.

 ![](./Images/Img4.418.Ex3.FinalWorkspace.png)